tox-dev/tox/docs/user_guide.rst

 - `nox <https://nox.thea.codes>`__ is a project similar in spirit to tox but different in approach.
 The primary key difference is that it uses Python scripts instead of a configuration file.
 It might be useful if you find tox configuration too limiting but aren't looking to move to something as general-purpose as ``Invoke`` or ``make``.
-  Note tox will also soon support defining the configuration in a python file.
+  Please note that tox will support defining configuration in a Python file soon, too.
 - `Invoke <https://www.pyinvoke.org/>`__ is a general-purpose task execution library, similar to Make.
 Invoke is far more general-purpose than tox but it does not contain the Python testing-specific features that tox specializes in.

 Auto-provisioning
 -----------------
-In case the host tox does not satisfy either the :ref:`min_version` or the :ref:`requires`, tox will automatically create a virtual environment under :ref:`provision_tox_env` name that satisfies those constraints and delegate all calls to this meta environment.
-This should allow automatically satisfying constraints on your tox environment, given you have at least version ``3.8.0`` of tox.
+In case the installed tox version does not satisfy either the :ref:`min_version` or the :ref:`requires`, tox will automatically create a virtual environment under :ref:`provision_tox_env` name that satisfies those constraints and delegate all calls to this meta environment.
+This should allow satisfying constraints on your tox environment automatically, given you have at least version ``3.8.0`` of tox.

 For example given: